 Under the DPA you had to give people certain information when you collected their data, such as who you are and how you intend to use the information.
 Under the GDPR there are some additional things that you need to tell people.
-This is normally done through a "privacy notice" which must include:
+This is normally done through a "privacy notice", so existing notices will need to be updated and if you don't have one already you will need to create one.
+The privacy notice must include: